|Nutrition Facts (per serving)|

 In Greek: ντάκος, pronounced DAH-kohss

-- 1/2 of a large round barley rusk (about 5 inches diameter)
+1/2 large round barley rusk, about 5 inches in diameter

-- 1 large tomato (or 2 small ripe tomatoes, coarsely grated, discard skin)
+1 large tomato, or 2 small ripe tomatoes, coarsely grated, skin discarded

-- 2 to 3 heaping tablespoons of feta cheese (or aged myzithra, crumbled or grated)
+2 to 3 heaping tablespoons feta cheese, or aged myzithra, crumbled or grated

-Run the rusk under a spray of water (about 4-6 tablespoons) to moisten.
-Grate the tomato with a vegetable grater (or the large grate on a multi-grater) into a strainer over a bowl so most of the liquid drains off.
+Grate the tomato with a vegetable grater (or the large grate on a multi-grater) into a strainer over a bowl so most of the liquid drain off.